Budapest-Quantum-Computing-Group/piquasso/docs/index.rst

 ********

-Piquasso is an open source Python package, which allows you to perform simulations on a photonic quantum circuit.
-One could use Gaussian and Fock states corresponding to different representations to run simulations.
+Piquasso is an open source Python package, which allows you to simulate a photonic quantum computer.
+One could use Gaussian or Fock state corresponding to different representations to run simulations.

 Installation
 ============